[Focus] Plastics lobby in court to keep toxic item off EU list

 A spokeswoman for the Luxembourg-based court said there was no date yet for any hearing.

-Bernard's organisation ClientEarth has won the right to side with the EU chemicals agency in court.
+The European Court of Justice granted Bernard's organisation, ClientEarth, the right to side with the EU chemicals agency in court to defend the decision to place bisphenol A on the candidate list for being toxic for reproduction.

-"We wanted to show the [EU] agency that we also support them," said Bernard.

-"I don't expect a hearing this year, but I don't know," she noted.

 Echa told EUobserver that it could not comment on the case.
 However, it said that while the case was pending, bisphenol A will remain on the candidate list and that all obligations regarding being on the candidate list would continue to apply.